Data & Analytics

 Several services such as Google Analytics and Shopify offer you ways of displaying important metrics on a single screen or page.

-The thing is, the built-in dashboards by these services may not be enough for your needs, so you have to customize your own.
+The thing is, Google Analytics might not display the proper metrics for your needs, so you have to customize your own dashboards.
 One way to do so is by using Google Sheets.

 At this point, you may ask yourself: